James Mayhew: Publishing career

 Mayhew's first published work was Katie's Picture Show (1989).
 In 1982, a summer as a pavement artist in Lowestoft, recreating famous works of art, inspired this idea, which was subsequently developed at Maidstone College of Art in 1984.
 This was the start of a series about a girl who explores paintings by climbing inside them.
 The central character is based on the author's sister, Katharine.
 There are currently 14 titles in the series, including Katie and the Mona Lisa (Renaissance art); Katie and the Waterlily Pond (Monet's pictures); Katie and the Starry Night (Van Gogh) and the non-art-related title Katie's London Christmas.
 In 2014 Mayhew re-illustrated the first title for a 25th anniversary edition.
 A musical stage production of Katie and the Mona Lisa was premiered at the Ashcroft Theatre, Croydon in April 2013, subsequently repeated in a revised production at the Edinburgh Fringe in 2015.
 Katie in London was one of 50 books chosen for the Books about Town project in 2014, where books were recreated as benches.
 Mayhew hand-painted his bench which was positioned near the Tower of London until auctioned off in October 2014.

 Mayhew has published over 50 books.
-They include the Ella Bella Ballerina series, Once Upon A Tune,Miranda the Castaway, Boy, illustrations for the Mouse and Mole books (animated for BBC television, with the voices of Alan Bennett, Richard Briers and Imelda Staunton), Gaspard the Fox series (by Zeb Soanes), Nen and the Lonely Fisherman (by Ian Eagleton), Koshka's Tales (a collection of Russian Folk stories), Can you see a Little Bear?, Mrs Noah's Pockets (story by Jackie Morris) and Bubble and Squeak (with illustrations by Clara Vulliamy).
+They include the Ella Bella Ballerina series, Once Upon A Tune, Miranda the Castaway, Boy, illustrations for the Mouse and Mole books (animated for BBC television, with the voices of Alan Bennett, Richard Briers and Imelda Staunton), Gaspard the Fox series (by Zeb Soanes), Nen and the Lonely Fisherman (by Ian Eagleton), Koshka's Tales (a collection of Russian Folk stories), Can you see a Little Bear? and Mrs Noah's Pockets (story by Jackie Morris).
 Mayhew has had books published in Japan, China, Korea, Germany, France, Greece, Estonia, Spain, Catalonia, Scandinavia, Russia, Turkey, the US, and other countries.
 He has also written for television (Melody and Driver Dan's Story Train).
 In 2018 he illustrated the first in a series of books by BBC Radio 4 broadcaster Zeb Soanes, called Gaspard the Fox, about a real urban fox that visits the author in North London.